MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 ### Bugs are not technical debt

 The key feature of technical debt is that its something we incur by choice.
 We choose to make architectural, design or implementation decisions that we expect will cause us issues later in order to achieve specific objectives sooner.
 A bug is not something we choose to have in our code - so de-facto its not technical debt

+### Messy code is not technical debt

+Some people make a distinction between messy code and technical debt.
+Robert Martin expands on this idea here: [https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt] Michael Norton also attempts to clear up the confusion here

 ### How do you calculate the cost of technical debt - can you quantify it?